On the loss of upper semi-continuity of metric entropy for $C^{r}$ diffeomorphisms: Abstract

 \section{Abstract}

-In this article, we give an upper bound estimate for the quantitative loss of the upper semi-continuity of the metric entropy for $C^r\:(r>1)$ diffeomorphisms.
+In this article, we give an upper bound estimate for the quantitative loss of upper semicontinuity of metric entropy for $C^r\:(r>1)$ diffeomorphisms.
 Building on earlier entropy estimates and reparametrization methods, we optimize the upper bound estimate with respect to both dimension and asymptotic Lipschitz constant.
-Motivated by Buzzi's examples, we show that the estimate is sharp.
+Motivated by examples of Newhouse and Buzzi, we show that the estimate is sharp.

 \keywords{metric entropy, Lyapunov exponents, unstable manifolds, reparametrization} \subjclass[2020] {37A35; 37B40; 37C40; 37D25}